Strengths of eToro

 Strength 1 – eToro Exclusively Offers Social Trading

-To incentives the top traders to share their data eToro provides payouts on how many copiers an individual has.
-This means that a traders can make money based on their own trades and additional profits as high as 2% of assets under management as rewards for having copiers of the strategy.
+To incentives, the top traders to share their data eToro provides payouts on how many copiers an individual has.
+This means that experienced traders can make money based on their trades and additional profits as high as 2% of assets under management as rewards for having copiers of the strategy.

 Social News Feeds

 A further enhancement is the eToro social trading feeds.
 These news feeds help traders interact with the brokers’ community to share information and discussions and can also assist following financial instruments.
 The social trading platform also allows traders to post updates, share posts and comment on other’s posts to build a community online.
 The feed can be tailored towards the interests of the trader filtering out unnecessary noise.

 The social trading platform notifies the trader when important updates occur or increased volatility across the CFD assets watched.
 Notifications can also be given when a user a trader has copied creates a new post.
 The notifications can be pushed to a mobile device of a desktop trading platform.